 Get ready to read one of the best Joker stories ever written.
 Seriously.

-Batman: Death of the Family is volume 3 in Batman‘s New 52 run and follows the conclusion to the Owl storyline in Court and City of owls.
+Batman: Death of the Family is volume 3 in Batman‘s New 52 run and follows the conclusion to the Owl storyline in Court and City of owls and is named as a reference to Death in the Family.
 If you’ve read my reviews for the first two volumes from Scott Snyder and Greg Capullo then you’ll know how much I’ve been really enjoying them so far and rate them among the best Batman books I’ve read.
 Even though I gave Court of Owls top marks Death of the

 Family beats it in every way – maybe’s it’s because I am a big fan of Joker which makes the book better in my eyes or maybe it just was one of the best Batman books ever.
 Period.